 What is the spray?

-The treatment used is called Vectobacc.
-It contains the active ingredient Bti (Bacillus thuringiensis subspecies israelensis).
+The treatment being used is called Vectobac which contains the active ingredient Bti (Bacillus thuringiensis subspecies israelensis).
+Bti is approved for use in New Zealand and is widely used for mosquito control.

-Bti is not toxic to humans or animals.
-It's approved in the United States for pest control in organic farming operations.
+Bti is widely used for pest control in organic farming operations.

 Who to contact